 Emily Balch was an educator and pacifist with a strong sense of morals and ethics inherited from her parents.
 Born in Boston, she graduated from Bryn Mawr College with a degree in economics and began teaching at Wellesley College in 1896.
 Concerned about the welfare and social conditions of others, she began a lifelong advocacy for the persecuted and oppressed.
-In 1902, she founded the Women’s Trade League of Boston, and in 1915 founded the Women’s International League for Peace and Freedom.
-During World War II she encouraged governments to accept refugees, and she supported the Japanese people who were interred in the United States.
+In 1902 she founded the Women’s Trade League of Boston, and in 1915 founded the Women’s International League for Peace and Freedom.
+During World War II she encouraged governments to accept refugees, and she supported the Japanese people who were interned in the United States.
 In 1946, she was awarded the Nobel Peace Prize for her life’s work to help the oppressed.

 Karima Bennoune (1967-

 Karima Bennoune is a professor of international law at the University of California-Davis School of Law.
 She grew up in Algeria and in the United States.
 She has been a human rights advocate for many years and is a former Amnesty International legal adviser.
 Bennoune is a member of the Peace Is Loud speakers bureau, which is a nonprofit organization working to amplify the voices of peace builders.
 Published in numerous academic journals, Bennoune has also lectured around the world.
 For her most recent book, “Your Fatwa Does Not Apply Here,” she interviewed 300 people in almost 30 countries to hear and record their personal stories of experiences with Muslim fundamentalism.
 She learned that the devastation wrought by fundamentalism has not been known to the world in its depth and complexity.
 She believes the world must support education and support those who fight for peace.
 Her book is available at La Crosse Public Library.